 The 2Ro Media Collective is a production company she and Mohawk media artist Jackson 2bears own and operate which produced the short experimental documentary NDNs on the Airwaves about CKRZfm Six Nations radio.
 2Ro Media also developed the multiple media project titles, For This Land, presented as a multi-channel media installation in several galleries and public venues.
 Janet produced a six-part radio documentary series titled NDNs on the Airwaves, focused on the current history of native radio in Canada, launched in February 2016.

-Janet will be holding writing workshops throughout July and August on Wednesdays and Saturdays at 10am in the Aspen.
-Writing materials provided.
+Janet will be holding writing workshops throughout July and August, with her final offering on August 25th at 10 AM in the Aspen.